-Australians have a quirky sense of humour and take every opportunity to make fun where we can.
-We often we do that with our language!
+You may find that Australians tend to speak quickly and have an unusual way of pronouncing words.
+We Aussies have a quirky sense of humour and take every opportunity to have a laugh where we can.
+We often use our language to do that.

-Our language evolved from all who have settled here
+Our language has evolved from all who have settled here

 Australia is a nation of many cultures.
-Many of us are direct descendants of the convicts who were sent to settle Australia from England in the late 1700s.
-Many of these were murderers, thieves and opportunists ..
+Many of us are direct descendants of English convicts who were sent to settle Australia from England in the late 1700s.
+Many of these were rogues, murderers, thieves and opportunists ..
 I’m sure some may say ‘not a lot has changed’ 🙂

 Today we are proud of our multicultural culture which includes the first Australians, Italians, Greek, Maltese, Chinese, Vietnamese, South African and Europeans and people from many other countries.
 It is who we are and we love our differences!